<- Back to Blog

 1. Gratonite

-Best for: Communities that want spatial voice, cosmetics, and zero tracking
+If you want spatial voice, creator-made cosmetics, and zero tracking, start here.

-Gratonite is a free, open-source community platform designed as a genuine alternative to Discord.
-It covers the basics — servers, channels, roles, real-time text and voice — but adds features Discord doesn't have.
+Gratonite is open-source community software built as a real alternative to Discord.
+It covers the basics — servers, channels, roles, real-time text and voice — but adds features Discord does not have.

 • Spatial voice positions speakers in 3D space.
 Walk closer to someone and they get louder.
 It makes group voice chat feel like a room, not a conference call.